lzanini/mdbook-katex/README.md

 and a regular \$ symbol.
 ```

-Latex equations will be rendered as HTML when running `mdbook build` or `mdbook serve` as usual.
+LaTex equations will be rendered as HTML when running `mdbook build` or `mdbook serve` as usual.

 ## Custom macros